gramener/gramex/gramex/apps/guide/auth/README.md

 You can specify any function of your choice.
 The function must return (or yield) `True` to allow the user access, and `False` to raise a HTTP 403 error.

+## Templates for unauthorized

+When a user is logged in but does not have access to the page (because of the `auth` condition or membership), you can display a friendly message using `auth.template`.
+Visit [unauthorized-template](unauthorized-template) for an example.
+You will see the contents of `403-template.html` rendered.

+    :::yaml
+    url:
+        auth/unauthorized-template:
+            pattern: /$YAMLURL/unauthorized-template
+            handler: FileHandler
+            kwargs:
+                path: $YAMLPATH/secret.html
+                auth:
+                    membership:                     # Pick an unlikely condition to test template
+                        donkey: king                # This condition will usually be false
+                    template: $YAMLPATH/403-template.html   # Render template for forbidden users